Specifications for Thesis Preparation

 If the student knows, prior to publication or employment, that such material will be included in a thesis, he or she may wish to retain title to the material or to reserve sufficient rights to use the material.
-Further information is available at Scholarly Publishing @ MIT Libraries (http://libraries.mit.edu/scholarly/publishing/) or from Ellen Finnie, Head of Scholarly Communications & Collections Strategy (617-253-8483, firstname.lastname@example.org).
+Further information is available at Scholarly Publishing @MIT Libraries (http://libraries.mit.edu/scholarly/) or by contacting firstname.lastname@example.org for more information.

 Thesis research should be undertaken in light of MIT's policy of open research and the free interchange of information.
 Written notification of patent holds and other restrictions must reach the Institute Archives before the thesis in question is received, since under normal circumstances all theses are open and available for public inspection once they have been received by the Archives.
 When there is good reason for delaying the distribution of a thesis, the procedures below should be followed.

 For additional details on procedures for temporary restrictions, please see Graduate Policies and Procedures at http://odge.mit.edu/gpp/degrees/thesis/thesis-hold/.

 When MIT holds the rights to any intellectual property contained in a thesis, students and their supervisors must work with the MIT Technology Licensing Office (http://web.mit.edu/tlo/www/) to determine if a patent application is to be filed.
 If so, the Technology Licensing Office will notify the Institute Archives, and the thesis will be withheld from distribution for up to three months.
 If an extension is required, application must be made to the Vice President for Research, who will inform the Archives if an extension is approved.